 The partition hard drive in Windows is rather easy to create.
 Thanks to the high level of technology owned by Microsoft, you can do it even without enough computer knowledge.
 The tips provided below are meant for users of Windows 11, Windows 10, Windows 8, Windows 7, Windows Vista, and Windows XP.
 The following are easy steps you should follow:

 Step 1.
 Open Disk Management

 This tool is incorporated in all Windows versions that allow the user to partition their hard drive.
 If you are using Windows 8/8.1 or Windows 10, use Power User Menu to open Disk Management.

 As soon as the Disk Management starts, an Initialize Disk window will emerge showing this text: You must initialize a disk before Logical Disk Manager can access it.

 Hint: If this window doesn’t show up, don’t bother, go to step 4.

 Note: However, if you use Windows XP, you will instead notice an Initialized and Convert Disk Wizard screen.
 So, follow the wizard and don’t click the Convert disk option unless you have to.
 Go to step 4 when you finish.

 Step 2.
 Locate the hard drive to partition.

 This can be picked from the drive map shown at the bottom of your Disk Management window.

 Hint: Maximize Disk Management or Computer Management to view all the available drives.
-Any drive without partitioning will be absent in the drive list at the top of your window.
+Any drive without partitioning will be absent from the drive list at the top of your window.